kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>For web developers, who were technically set up to work remotely already, this was a job boom.
 They suddenly had job options available to them from around the world, not just in their hometown.</p>

 <p>On the whole, companies have always employed developers from other countries.
-But based on all the open remote jobs I saw, companies seem more willing to hire stateside coders.</p>
+But based on all the open remote jobs I saw, companies now seem more willing to hire stateside coders.</p>

 <p>Financially, this made sense for businesses.
-They no longer needed to hire devs, pay them USD$100,000+ a year, put them in an office and then maintain it with electricity, custodians, etc.</p>
+They no longer needed to hire devs at USD$100,000+ a year, rent them an office and then maintain it with electricity, custodians, etc.</p>

-<p>They just needed to hire devs and pay them USD$100,000+ a year.</p>
+<p>They just needed to hire devs at USD$100,000+ a year.</p>

 <p>Every job I applied for was either fully remote or hybrid.
 I would have applied for in-office jobs, it's just that none of the ones I applied to offered that.</p>